"When the student is ready, a teacher will appear."

 |What little school kid hasn't felt this?
 Can't read it?
 Google William Blake's "The School Boy."|

 Once in the hall, I lean against the wall with my hands joined at the small of my back.
-Mrs. Damedesu anchors herself about four feet away from me, her arms akimbo in the narrow opening between her sandbag bosom and her encroaching full-figured midsection.
+Mrs. Damedesu anchors herself about four feet away from me, her arms crossed in the narrow opening between her sandbag bosom and her encroaching full-figured midsection.

 She stares me down for an awkward moment, her head moving ever so slightly as if she were a gently tapped bobble-head doll.